Rice Paper Rolls with Vegetables and Shrimp – Fresh or Pan-Seared

 Tools

-Wash and cut the carrot, cucumber, and bell pepper into thin julienne strips.
+Wash and cut carrot, cucumber, and bell pepper into thin julienne.

-Blanch the shrimp if not already cooked, then cool them.
+Blanch the shrimp if they are not already cooked, then cool them.

-Soak 1 sheet of rice paper in lukewarm water for a short time about 5–10 seconds.
+Soak 1 rice paper sheet in lukewarm water for a short time about 5–10 seconds.

-Place it on a clean cloth and start filling it by arranging in the center:
+Place it on a clean cloth and start filling it by placing in the center:

 2 shrimp

-Sauté the vegetables in a pan with a little oil, soy sauce, and ginger for 2–3 minutes (optional but fits perfectly).
+Sauté the vegetables in a pan with a little oil, soy sauce, and ginger for 2–3 minutes (optional, but it works great).

-Sear them for 1–2 minutes per side, until golden.
+Pan-sear them 1–2 minutes per side until golden.

-All that’s left is to bring them to the table hot and enjoy your meal!
+All that’s left is to serve them hot and enjoy!

 Annalisa